Formula to Calculate Expected Value

 - Expected Value = $1,900,000

-Therefore, on completion Project Y is expected to have a higher value than that of Project X.
+Therefore, on completion Project Y is expected to have a higher value than Project X.

 Relevance and Use

-An analyst needs to understand the concept of expected value as it is used by most investors to anticipate the long-run return of different financial assets.
-The expected value is commonly used to indicate the anticipated value of an investment in the future.
+An analyst needs to understand the concept of expected value as most investors use it to anticipate the long-run return of different financial assets.
+The expected value is commonly used to indicate an investment's anticipated future value.
 Based on the probabilities of possible scenarios, the analyst can figure out the expected value of the probable values.
-Although the concept of expected value is often used in various multivariate models and scenario analysis, it is predominantly used in the calculation of expected return.
+Although the concept of expected value is often used in various multivariate models and scenario analysis, it is predominantly used in calculating expected return.